-Application Note 18: The TOE generates a shared secret value with the terminal during the CA Protocol, see [EACTR], sec.
-4.3 and A.4.
-The shared secret value is used to derive the AES session keys for message encryption and message authentication (CA-K{MAC}, CA-K{Enc}) according to the [EACTR], F.2.3 for the TSF required by FCS_COP.1/AES and FCS_COP.1/CMAC.
+Application Note 19: The TOE generates a shared secret value with the terminal during the CA Protocol, see [EACTR, part 1 sec.
+3.4 and part 3 annex A.4], which uses standardized domain parameters listed in Application Note 18 on p.
+47 (cf. [EACTR, part 3 Table 4]).
+The shared secret value is used to derive the AES session keys for message encryption and message authentication (CA- K{MAC} , CA- K{Enc}) according to the [EACTR, part 3 annex E.2 and A.2] for the TSF required by FCS_COP.1/AES and FCS_COP.1/CMAC.
+Note that a specified key size defines also the hash function used for key derivation.